UNDP-Accelerator-Labs/Financial-inclusion-toolkit/2_Understand/LEB.md

 This intervention uses digital learning journeys to deliver on two of UNDP’s signature solutions by tackling inequality of opportunities (Poverty & inequality ss) while also being deliberate about the profile of audience to grow and impact being women with digital access (Gender equality ss).
 It contributes to Sustainable Development Goals 5 (gender equality) and 9 (industry, innovation and infrastructure)

 **Why and when to use it:** This email course journey is most useful when a program is aiming to recruit and identify a specific demographic entrepreneur profile while also understanding their localized pain points and learning gaps when it comes to financial literacy, as well as its relationship to delaying the achievement of that group of people's business goals and financial stability or growth.

-It is also useful when setting up a large-scale women economic empowerment program.
-It helps you create a “value exchange” with people online, where they sign up only if they are interested, they engage with the emails that contain a 3-minute video, text transcription, and one daily quiz question, over a period of 7 days covering the building blocks of bookkeeping for small businesses (that have 50 or less transactions per day).
+The resources below are directly re-usable for a target group of Arabic-speaking female entrepreneurs in Lebanon.
+However, the tactics, journey, and financial literacy building blocks are transferable to other settings as well, as long as they have the same need for bookkeeping literacy and access to email.

 Finally, it is useful to recruit large numbers of people into a course journey, while also using the engagement journey of the course in order to achieve high fidelity tools to monitor and, later, evaluate the participants' appetite for, understanding of and completion of the course.